joewing/ScalaCad/README.md

 ## Visualizing a 3D Model

-Models can be visualized using `AwtRenderer.show` from the `net.joewing.csg.io` package.
+Models can be visualized using `AwtRenderer.show` from the`net.joewing.scalacad.io` package.
 This will open a window to display the object.

 ## Saving a 3D Model

-Models can be saved to STL files using the `StlAsciiFileWriter.write` method from the `net.joewing.csg.io` package.
+Models can be saved to STL files using the `StlAsciiFileWriter.write` method from the `net.joewing.scalacad.io` package.

 ## Reading a 3D Model

-Models can be loaded from STL files using the `StlAsciiFileReader.read` method from the `net.joewing.csg.io` package.
+Models can be loaded from STL files using the `StlAsciiFileReader.read` method from the `net.joewing.scalacad.io` package.

 ## An example